Papen cabinet: Policy statement

 Plans for a change to an authoritarian constitution had been taking shape among Hindenburg's close advisors before Papen's chancellorship.
 Papen himself had developed ideas for a "New State" that would combine the offices of chancellor and Prussian minister president, free the chancellor from dependence on the confidence of the Reichstag, and create an aristocratic upper house of parliament whose members would be appointed by the president.
 The plan had obvious similarities to the former German Empire and was intended to lead towards a restoration of the monarchy.

 Papen's inaugural policy statement, which was the first that was broadcast over the radio instead of being delivered in person in front of the Reichstag, did not mention the plans for his new state but did unmistakably outline his government's general direction.
 Rather than proposing any specific measures, Papen accused previous Weimar governments of mismanaging the parliamentary democracy.
 Through a continually increasing state socialism, he said, the governments had tried to turn Germany into a sort of welfare institution.
 He contrasted the moral erosion of the German people, which had been exacerbated by an "unholy class war" and amplified by cultural Bolshevism, to the enduring basis of the Christian worldview.
-In his belief, liberal individualism and the egalitarian solidarity of the Left had brought the German body politic to the edge on an abyss.
+In his belief, liberal individualism and the egalitarian solidarity of the Left had brought the German body politic to the edge of an abyss.
 He ended by saying that his planned dissolution of the Reichstag would result in "the nation being faced with a clear and unambiguous decision as to the forces it is willing to follow on the path to the future.
 The government, independent of parties, will lead the struggle for the spiritual and economic recovery of the nation, for the rebirth of the new Germany."

 The Vorwärts newspaper of the SPD called it a "unique declaration of class war from above":

 We will counter it with a declaration of class war from below.
 The battle between the barons and the people must be fought!
 Only when this haughty supremacy is finally conquered will a true community of the people be possible.
 The government that issued the declaration is a government after Hitler's heart.
 The barons want the National Socialists to be elected!
 Give them the answer that they deserve.